 Several of Randy’s images can be seen in books such as “The Best of World: Photography”, Volume I, “The Best of America: Photography”, Volume II, the “PlusOne Collection”, and “Changing Planet, Changing Health”; newspapers such as The Boston Globe, The Burlington Union and The Concord Journal, and online publications such as National Lacrosse League Insider, Boston.com, Wicked Local and The Patch.
 In addition, many of his images have been featured on the Fox25 and Channel 5 news…most memorably one of his Boston skyline images was used as the backdrop during the summer of 2011 for all Channel 5 Weather reports.
 Randy was also honored by the New England Aquarium in the fall of 2010 when they created an exclusive gallery of his marine life images, and then again in the summer of 2011 with the cover shot for their member journal, "blue".

 Since Randy has the innate desire to learn and be the best he possibly can be at his craft, he continues his education through seminars and conventions developed specifically for professional photographers.
-He has completed all of the requirements for his next achievement of earning his “Master Artist Degree”, which will be the last of the 3 degrees available to earn.
 He also spends countless hours reading various journals, books, etc. and practicing current techniques and styles, as well as new ideas and compositions.
 He looks forward to “work” every day, and loves that his photography provides a portal for those who cross his path to get a glimpse of how he sees the world.